wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Embedded chart**](ui_sharing.html#embed-a-chart-in-other-uis)</td>
-<td>You can embed an interactive chart outside of Wavefront.
+<td>You can embed an interactive chart in a product or web page.
 When you use the UI, we generate an HTML code snippet and you can adjust the width and height.</td>
 </tr>
 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Event**](events.html)</td>
 <td>An event is a record that something of interest has happened.
 For example, the event might show that an alert has changed state.
-Wavefront supports system events and user events.</td>
+We supports system events and user events.</td>
 </tr>
 <tr>
 <td>&nbsp;</td>